-• Any child protection concerns should be entered into MyConcern.
+Any child protection concerns should be entered into MyConcern.
 If the concern is a direct disclosure from a child then this should be recorded in writing so there is a contemporaneous record of the disclosure, which can be used as evidence should a case go to court.
-Ideally, this should be on school forms which can be found in the staff room or directly onto MyConcern.
+Ideally, this should be on school forms which can be found in the staff rooms.
 The start, end time, location and date should be added to the report.
 A summary of the report should be made on MyConcern and the DSL or deputy informed immediately.